 Araucana chicken is not as hardy as other breeds in hot areas but will do fairly well.
 Fresh water and shade are a constant necessity in such areas.

 When it comes to the cold, however, the breed is simply perfect.
 Recommended for colder climates.

 Originally, this breed was developed in the States and it grew to become one of the most beautiful breeds out there.
 It is mainly preferred because of brooding.

-It also happens to lay around 5 eggs on a weekly basis, more than most chicken breeds.
-Their eggs tend to be pale brown in color.
+It also happens to lay around 5 eggs every week, more than most chicken breeds.
+Their eggs tend to be pale brown.

 The most common colors are golden and silver.
 Nevertheless, there are many different colors for this breed.

 It flourishes even in the cold areas, which is one of the reasons why it is a great bird.
 On average, the breed will get to around 6 pounds.

 The Wyandotte is very hardy in cold conditions because of the heavy feathering.
 The flock will be perfectly happy as long as the coop has adequate ventilation.

 Originally, this bird is from England and is preferred for several reasons.
 First of all, it does not lay as many eggs as some of the breeds on this list.